open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-tablet-config.md

 There are two options for installing the software:

 1. Direct download of the software to the tablet.
 This assumes a relatively fast internet connection.
-2. Download the software to a USB storage drive and install from the USB drive to the tablet.
+2. Download the software to an USB storage drive and install from the USB drive to the tablet.

-The easiest way to install the needed software to the tablets is via a USB drive.
+The easiest way to install the needed software to the tablets is via aa USB drive.
 You can download the needed files directly from OLE via the links below.

 *  [Firefox Web Browser](https://drive.google.com/a/ole.org/file/d/0BwJDzlwGL8kKcmJVOS14WkQ5d28 "Firefox Web Browser")
 *  [Adobe Flash](https://drive.google.com/a/ole.org/file/d/0BwJDzlwGL8kKc29Xd0JueFN0TzQ "Adobe Flash")
 *  [Office Suite](https://drive.google.com/a/ole.org/file/d/0BwJDzlwGL8kKa2UtTElTSFFTSWc "Office Suite")
 *  [OLE Take Home App](https://github.com/open-learning-exchange/take-home/releases)

 Once all files are downloaded to the USB drive you can eject the drive from the computer and plug it in to the tablet.
-You will need a USB A to USB C converter.
+You will need an OTG USB A female to micro B male adapter.
 It will look something like this:

 ![USB A to C Adapter](images/tg-tablet-usb-a-to-c.png)